Pussyole (Old Skool)

-"Pussyole (Old Skool)" also known as just "Pussyole" and cleanly as just "Old Skool", is the second single taken from British rapper Dizzee Rascal's third studio album Maths + English, and eighth overall.
-It reached #22 on the UK Singles Chart and topped the UK Indie Singles Chart for a week.
-The word "pussyole" is a slang term for someone who is weak and unwilling to back up their friends during confrontation.
+"Pussyole (Old Skool)" (also known as just "Pussyole" and cleanly as "Old Skool") is a song by British rapper Dizzee Rascal from his third studio album Maths + English (2007).
+It was released as the second single from the album on 30 July 2007 by XL Recordings.
+Widely interpreted as a diss track aimed at former mentor Wiley, the word "pussyole" is an urban British slang term for someone who is weak and unwilling to back up their friends during confrontation.
+"Pussyole (Old Skool)" received generally positive reviews and was a top 40 hit in the United Kingdom, peaking at number 22 on the UK Singles Chart.

 Wiley

 The song is rumoured to be a diss to former friend Wiley of the Roll Deep crew, with whom he had a conflict, which made Dizzee (who was once a member) leave the crew.
 Wiley responded to the song in a video circulating on YouTube, in which he also takes jabs at rappers Kano and Lethal Bizzle, and then later with the track "Letter 2 Dizzee", from his album Playtime Is Over, to try to end the rift between them.

 In the clean version, the chorus is removed, because of the repetition of the phrase "Pussyole".